microsoft/Windows-IoT-Samples/RFIDForIoT/README.md

 5. Connect RFID GND to Pin 6
 6. Connect RFID RST to Pin 38
 7. Connect RFID 3.3V to Pin 1 (For some higher frequency cards this might need 5V)
-8. Connect Piezo Buzzer '+' to Pin 32
+8. Connect Piezzo Buzzer '+' to Pin 32
 9. Connect Piezzo Buzzer '-' to Pin 6

 For reference, here is the pinout of the UP Board: